PlanQK/EnergyUnitCommitment/DESCRIPTION.md

 - Simulated Quantum Annealing
 - Quantum Annealing
 - Tabu search
+- d-wave's hybrid QUBO solver

 In principle, this service also contains a solver using the quantum approximation optimization algorithm, but it is currently unavailable due to a bug.
+We also list simulated annealing, which is implemented as simulated quantum annealing with a vanishing transverse field.

 The following table lists all supported solvers and how to choose them by passing the correct string to the `backend` field.
 Each solver also supports an additional